Nokia N900

-The Nokia N900 is a smartphone made by Nokia.
-It supersedes the Nokia N810.
-Its default operating system, Maemo 5, is a Linux-based OS originally developed for the Nokia 770 Internet Tablet.
+The Nokia N900 is a smartphone made by Nokia, launched at Nokia World on 1 September 2009 and released in 11 November.
+Superseding the Nokia N810, the N900's default operating system, Maemo 5, is a Linux-based OS originally developed for the Nokia 770 Internet Tablet.
 It is the first Nokia device based upon the Texas Instruments OMAP3 microprocessor with the ARM Cortex-A8 core.
-Unlike the three Nokia Internet tablets preceding it, the Nokia N900 is the first Maemo device to include phone functionality (quad-band GSM and 3G UMTS/HSDPA).
+Unlike the three Nokia Internet tablets preceding it, the Nokia N900 is the first Maemo device to include telephony functionality (quad-band GSM and 3G UMTS/HSDPA).

 The N900 functions as a mobile Internet device, and includes email, web browsing and access to online services, a 5-megapixel digital camera for still or video photography, a portable media player for music and video, calculator, games console and word processor, SMS, as well as mobile telephony using either a mobile network or VoIP via Internet (mobile or Wi-Fi).
 Maemo provides an X-terminal interface for interacting with the core operating system.

-It was launched at Nokia World on 2 September 2009 and was released in November 2009 in the United States and 9 European countries.

 The N900 was launched alongside Maemo 5, giving the device an overall more touch-friendly interface than its predecessors and a customizable home screen which mixes application icons with shortcuts and widgets.
-Maemo 5 supports Adobe Flash Player 9.4, and includes many applications designed specifically for the mobile platform such as a new touch-friendly media player.
+Maemo 5 supports Adobe Flash Player 9.4, and includes many applications designed specifically for the mobile platform such as a touch-friendly apps.
+Often referred to as a "pocket computer", the N900 and its Maemo software were well received critically; it was followed up by Nokia N9 in 2011 running on Maemo's successor MeeGo, although by this time Nokia had committed its smartphone future to Windows Phone.